The craft comes

 American Pale Ale is made with predominantly pale malt that results in a light color and mild hops flavor.
 The crisp flavor can help offset the heat in our Spicy Hawaiian Chicago Thin Crust Pizza.

 Pilsner is a type of pale lager.
 They generally have a light straw to golden color, with a lighter flavor than most other beer styles.
-Try a pilsner with a stronger flavor pizza such as the Chicago Original River North Sausage Deep Dish Pizza.
+Try a pilsner with a stronger flavor pizza such as the BBQ & Bacon Chicago Thin Crust Pizza.

 India Pale Ale

 India Pale Ale (IPA) is a style of pale ale developed in England for export to India.
-The color can vary from a light golden to a reddish amber.
 They have bold flavors with a strong hoppy bitterness.
-They're a great complement to the carmalized onions in our Pesto Chicken & Caramelized Onion Chicago Thin Crust Pizza.
+They're a great complement to the caramelized onions in our Pesto Chicken & Caramelized Onion Chicago Thin Crust.

 Porter & Stout

 Porters & Stouts are dark ales made using roasted malt or roasted barley and are usually less bitter than other beers.
 Stouts are typically the strongest Porters.
-These pair well with our Brussels & Bacon Chicago Thin Crust Pizza.
+These pair well with our River North Sausage Deep Dish Pizza.

 The basic ingredients of beer are water; a starch source, such as malted barley, able to be converted to sugar then fermented; a brewer's yeast to produce the fermentation; and a flavoring such as hops.
 Beer is assessed by bitterness, by strength and by color.
 The perceived bitterness is measured by the International Bitterness Units scale (IBU).
 Hops is the sole major contributor to a beer's biterness.
 Beer ranges from less than 3% alcohol by volume (ABV) to around 14% ABV, though this strength can be increased to around 20%.
 Beer color is determined by the malt.
 The most common color is a pale amber produced from using pale malts.
 Dark beers are usually brewed from a pale malt or lager malt base with a small proportion of darker malt added to achieve the desired shade.
 Very dark beers, such as stout, use dark or patent malts that have been roasted longer.